-Puget Sound cargo shipping drops sharply as coronvirus panademic stalls trade
+Puget Sound cargo shipping drops sharply as coronavirus pandemic stalls trade

 Meanwhile, truckers are stuck in backups as long as six or seven hours at cargo terminals in Seattle and Tacoma, up from two hours before the pandemic.
 Fewer vessels calling at port mean terminals have closed their gates to truckers some days of the week — creating pileups when they are open.

-In March, officials anticipated that shipping from Asia would return to normal as factory production picked up.
+In March, officials anticipated shipping from Asia would return to normal as factory production picked up.
 At that point, the NWSA plotted just seven blank sailings in April and May.

 But by mid-April, the picture had worsened significantly.
-Alliance executive John Wolfe forecast “soft” numbers going forward — though at the time, domestic trade still looked strong.
+Wolfe forecast “soft” numbers going forward — though at the time, domestic trade still looked strong.
 Buoyed by strong demand in Alaska for essentials like groceries, domestic shipping in March rose 3% over 2019.

 Those gains were wiped clean last month.
 Domestic trade dropped roughly 8% in April, including an almost 11% fall in Alaska shipping.